Frederick Ward (Australian politician)

 Frederick Furner Ward (11 May 1872 – 31 December 1954) was a businessman, socialist, union official and politician in South Australia.

+Education and career

 Born in Bowden, South Australia to Eliza née Sheils and Frederick Rousseau Ward a miller.
 He was educated at state schools before becoming a clerk, accountant and commercial traveller.
 He rose to be the manager of a timber, iron and furniture business.